 - Eastman Kodak #9 Starting

 All is quiet until we hear the click of the Control switch followed by the fuel pump switch.
 After the fuel pressure is up, the engine start button is pressed and EK9's Alco 539 engine roars to life.

 After three horn blasts and to the sound of the bell, EK9 lifts itself out of the yard.
 Listen to the engine throttle up and the turbo whine as the engine accelerates up the hill out of the museum's yard.

 - Eastman Kodak #9 Passing Switch #6

 After climbing the hill of our Industry Yard, EK#9 clears the points at Switch #6 and begins to accelerate down the museum's mainline.
 After climbing a short grade, the engine throttles down only to have to throttle back up to climb the next small grade.
-At the crest of the second small grade, you can really hear the turbo whine!

 - Eastman Kodak #9 Idling